AgnitumuS/ubjs/packages/adminui-vue/components/controls/UTable/UTable.md

 ```

 ### Sort Mode
 Sorting in the browser.
-Whitout request to server
+Without request to server
 ```vue
 <template>
   <u-table